Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Likelihood Calculation

 Given the above considerations, the explicit form of the $C_\ell$-based likelihood is:

 where $\theta$ represents a set of cosmological parameters that need to be inferred, including the bias coefficients from \eqref{eq:bias_gc} and \eqref{eq:bias_gw}, $\vec{D}_\ell$ is our data vector for multipole $\ell$, $\vec{T}_\ell$ is the theory vector for the same multipole, which depends on the free parameters $\vec{\theta}$, and finally $\mathcal{C}_\ell$ is the covariance matrix for this multipole.
-We use $\ell_{\rm min}=2$ and $\ell_{\rm max}=1000$.
+We use $\ell_{\rm min}=2$ and $\ell_{\rm max}=1000$\footnote{ We adopt the Limber approximation throughout our work \cite{LimberApprox,LoVerde2008}, which is shown in \cite{LoVerde2008} to be precise at about a 10\% level for autocorrelations and 1\% for cross-correlations at relatively low $\ell\leq 100$.
+At high $\ell \geq 200-300$ instead non-linear corrections to the matter power spectrum become important, which we take into account using the \texttt{halofit} non-linear correction in \texttt{CLASS} \cite{Takahashi2012}.}.

 Both $\vec{D}_\ell$ and $\vec{T}_\ell$ have a similar structure, which can be summarised as:

 Here, $\overrightarrow{GG}_\ell= C_{j\ge i}^{G_iG_j}(\ell)$ is the sub-vector containing all the galaxy autocorrelations and cross-correlations among the different redshift bins given in \eqref{eq:Cl_GG}.
 Since we have $n^G=10$ bins, the vector contains $[n^G \times (n^G+1)]/2 = 55$ entries for a given $\ell$.
 Similarly, we have $\overrightarrow{WW}_\ell= C_{j\ge i}^{W_iW_j}(\ell)$ for gravitational waves, with $[n^W \times (n^W+1)]/2$ entries.
 This time we use either $n^W=5$ or 10, depending on the detector configuration.
 Finally, $\overrightarrow{WG}_\ell= C^{W_iG_j}(\ell)$ contains $n^G n^W$ entries.
 The vector $\vec{V}(\ell)$ has thus a total of $[(n^G+n^W) \times (n^G+n^W+1)]/2$ entries for each $\ell$.